tangkdt/Alchemy/README.md

 https://docs.godotengine.org/en/stable/index.html

 **Pleakley:** Ok, so I've got the basics down for Godot.
 I've opened your starter game as a project, and I hit the play button to play the game.
 But what now?
-How on earth do you expect to _make a game_???
+How on earth do you expect me to _make a game_???

 **Jace:** Pleakley, have more faith in yourself!
 I've got some hard-earned tips that will make it easier for you to achieve your goal: